 CLF/GR also contends that the Company's flood risk calculations in its DFE fail to account for the most severe storm surges (a 1000-year storm event) rather than the 500-year storm event used by Eversource (CLF/GR Brief at 25).
 As part of its flooding risk evaluation in Eversource 2021, the Siting Board reviewed the impact of storm surges on the Substation site and found that the Company's use of a 500-year storm event to be reasonable.
-See Eversource 2021 at 62, 67.
-Again, the Siting Board is not persuaded that adopting the worst case approach for both sea level rise and storm events advocated by CLF/GR is appropriate in selecting a DFE for the Substation.
+See Eversource 2021 at 67.

+Again, the Siting Board is not persuaded that adopting the worst-case approach for both sea level rise and storm events advocated by CLF/GR is appropriate in selecting a DFE for the Substation.
 Condition Z provides further assurance that flooding risk information will be reviewed by the Company periodically, and addressed in any necessary future mitigation, subject to review by the Siting Board every five years.
+See GreenRoots, Inc. v.
+Energy Facilities Siting Board, 490 Mass.
+747, 756-758 (2022).

 In addition to the above topics, there were various issues raised by public commenters and parties.
 These include the addition of fuel pumps at the neighboring City of Boston police station, magnetic field impacts on surrounding uses, SF6 emissions, site pollution remediation, and pest control during construction.
 The Siting Board had previously made findings on most of these issues in the underlying proceedings.
-See Eversource 2017 at 143; Eversource 2021 at 81.
+See Eversource 2017 at 141; Eversource 2021 at 92.

 Nevertheless, the Siting Board directed additional questions at the Company to develop a record that included the most recent available information.
 The Siting Board finds that the additional evidence submitted into the record for these topics would not result in changes to its previous findings and the findings below remain valid.
 See also Eversource 2021 at 81.